West Virginians for Science & Reason (WVSR) is an informal assembly of critical thinkers opposing pseudoscience and nonsense in the Mountain State.

 The theory of evolution is a fundamental, unifying theme in the sciences.
 Astronomical, biological, and geological evidence supporting the theory is robust and widely accepted.
 While details regarding the exact mechanisms are still being debated by scientists, there is no denying that gene frequencies in populations change over time in response to natural selection.
-In December 2005, a US District Court Judge in Pennsylvania ruled that Intelligent Design (ID) is “not science” but “creationism in disguise” and that teaching it in the public school classroom is a violation of the US Constitution.
-As a legal strategy, ID is on the ropes, but it’s not down for the count.
-Antievolution laws are still pending in several states.

-Like evolution, the concept of global climate change is controversial.
-While the jury may still be out on the degree to which humans can influence the oscillations of Earth’s climate, the fact that the global temperature has increased significantly since the turn of the 20th century (especially over the last 30 years) is not really up for debate.
 The impact that climate change can have on public health is rarely reported by the mainstream media.
 Climate change leads to extreme weather, which can create insect breeding sites, contaminate clean water supplies, and destabilize predator/prey interactions.
 All these factors can promote the emergence of infectious diseases.

 Misconceptions regarding evolution, global warming, and alternative medicine could be reduced dramatically if more Americans were trained to think critically.
-Important decisions involving education, the environment, and health care should be based on peer-reviewed, quantitative data.
+Important decisions involving education, the environment, and healthcare should be based on peer-reviewed, quantitative data.
 Unfortunately, our citizens are more likely to respond quickly and emotionally to issues that appear to conflict with their personal world views, and they tend to give credence to anecdotal testimonials rather than statistically significant experimental results.

-For more skeptical news and commentary, visit the WVSR Online Newsletter.
 For more information on the mission of WVSR, contact:

 Shawn K. Stover, Ph.D.